-Of most concern in 2018 was the widely publicised Facebook-Cambridge Analytica data scandal, where Facebook users’ personal data was collected and used for political campaigns.
+In wake of the 2018 widely publicised Facebook-Cambridge Analytica data scandal, where Facebook users’ personal data was collected and used for political campaigns, the increasing necessity to protect a business’ cyber security has become known.
 Immediately following the privacy breaches, Facebook’s market value decreased by over $119 billion, and users’ trust in the platform hit an all-time low.
 If the Cambridge Analytica scandal taught us anything, it’s that a strong cyber security strategy is key to overall business performance.

 At Savv-e, we've seen that an organisation's defences are only as strong as its employees.
 An inclusive learning program is crucial to building capability, and ensuring that each member of your team can understand and respond to cyber security threats.

 Knowing where exactly these threats come from will help to form your company’s overall cyber security strategy.

 Although it’s impossible to eliminate these risks completely, there are several measures you can take to best protect your business.

 The nature of cybercrime itself is changing constantly, so it’s important to make cyber security an ongoing consideration.
 Be sure to update your cyber security policy regularly, keeping your staff supported and informed at every stage.
 By doing so, you’ll create a strong security culture and make data protection the responsibility of every employee.